DoctorWhoof/tato/readme.md

 **_WARNING: Under heavy development, API changes constantly._**
 ------------------------------------------------------------------------

-A minimalist **_immediate mode_**, **_no_std_** and **_no allocations_** layout library for rectangular elements (Frames), intended for games, embedded systems, and other constrained environments. **Matte does not perform any rendering**, it simply lays out nested rectangles (Frames) with margins and gaps between children.
+A minimalist **_immediate mode_**, **_no_std_** and **_no allocations_** layout library for rectangular elements (Frames), intended for games, embedded systems, and other constrained environments. **Tato Layout does not perform any rendering**, it simply lays out nested rectangles (Frames) with margins and gaps between children.

-While easy to use, Matte's approach is very limited and can't create complex layouts!
+While easy to use, this approach is very limited and can't create complex layouts!
 There are a few key functions to work with:
 - [Frame::push_edge()] inserts a new frame by pushing any edge inwards by a certain amount
 - [Frame::push_size()] to add elements with specific dimensions (with automatic scaling)
 - [Frame::place()] for arbitrary positioning